zhedoubushishi/Machine-Learning/NaiveBayes/README.md

 NaiveBayes class only fit with discrete features.<br>
-GaussianNaiveBayes class can fit with continuous features.
+GaussianNaiveBayes class can fit with continuous features.<br>
+The difference is how to calculate conditional probability.